VincentPaulV/RT-Labs-Open-Source/README.md

 ![alt text](image-7.png)

-Now go to **Projects** section in the Admin Page & select any experiment.
+Now go to the **Projects** section in the Admin Page & select any experiment.

 ![alt text](image-8.png)

 You'll notice the *experiment_URL* section, replace '10.100.80.193:3000' with '<your_ip_address>:3000'

-And that's it, just save your changes and voila!
+And that's it, just save your changes, and voila!

 RTLabs-Open Source Web Application is now running on your system too!